Animal and Dog Attack Lawyers

 The likelihood that you would have to sue to settle your case only arises when a lawyer is not involved.
 An experienced lawyer knows how to present the evidence and facts in such a way that places the risk on the insurance carrier and forces them to settle.
 Remember, the money we are seeking for your injury is from the dog owner’s insurance carrier, not from the dog owner directly.
 When the claim has been paid, the dog owner will realize that it is his or her insurance company that paid the claim, not him.

 There is no free resource that will tell you the value of your injury claim.
 Only an attorney who is experienced in these matters can make a fair assessment of the value of your case.
 If you or your child has been injured by a vicious dog, don’t simply guess at the value of your case.
 Hire an experienced dog bite lawyer to make sure you are compensated fairly.

 Let us put your mind at ease—at Daniel Stark, we are experienced dog bite lawyers and we are passionate about protecting people from vicious animal attacks, especially children!
-We can help you evaluate your case and we won’t take your claim unless we are confident we can help you.
-Call us toll free at (800) 474-1233 or fill out a free initial consultation form to get a free review of your case.
+We can help you evaluate your case, and we won’t take your claim unless we are confident we can help you. call or text us toll free at (800) 474-1233 or fill out a free initial consultation form to get a free review of your case.

-With offices in Bryan/College Station, Waco, and Austin, we can help you wherever you’re located.
-Our Texas dog bite attorneys serve clients in outlying areas, such as Bastrop, Bellmead, Belton, Brenham, Caldwell, Georgetown, Harker Heights, Hearne, Killeen, Madisonville, McGregor, Navasota, Pflugerville, Rockdale, Round Rock, and Temple.
+With offices in Bryan/College Station, Waco, Austin, and Killeen, we can help you wherever you’re located.
+Our Texas dog bite attorneys also serve clients in outlying areas, such as Bastrop, Bellmead, Belton, Brenham, Caldwell, Georgetown, Harker Heights, Hearne, Madisonville, McGregor, Navasota, Pflugerville, Rockdale, Round Rock, and Temple.